 An "evolving computer graphics notebook".
 Technical notes, pics and essays.

 Given 4 stars by Yahoo!
 Internet Life in April '97, even better in the 00's, now evolved and presented by Websitebuilders.com.
 A collection of easy-to-use references for the novice Internet user, on everything from attaching e-mail files to searching and surfing the web, as well as more advanced topics like monetizing web assets.
 (11/2017)

 For web authors who speak HTML.
 The real thing, from the W3 Consortium.

 ICQ - Free download!

 Early competition for AOL.
-Still around (Version 8, 2013) Chat, mail, pager,& ftp features.
+Still around (11/2017), a grandaddy of SMS.
+Chat, mail, pager,& ftp features.
 Communicate across platforms & devices.
 It's simple to use, so cyberbuddies can easily find each other or leave a message if somone's busy or offline.
-(1998-2013)
+(1998-2017)